shincyshnz/taskease/README.md

 - REACT
 - AXIOS
-- React Toastify
+- REACT TOASTIFY
 - NODEJS
 - EXPRESS
 - CORS
-- DOTENV
-- MongoDB
+- NONGODB

 ## How to use?